British Gas Test – How To Prepare for the Assessment & Get the Job

 - Being one team – building and maintaining effective working relationships

-- Creating a positive environment – this includes social skills and having a positive impact on self-awareness
+- Creating a positive environment – having social skills and self-awareness

 - Putting customers first and delivering excellent customer service

-- Seizing responsibility – this is done through taking the initiative and setting high personal standards
+- Seizing responsibility – taking the initiative and setting high personal standards

-- Being able to look at the bigger picture – seeing beyond our own goals and recognising the impact of our actions
+- Being able to look at the bigger picture – seeing beyond your own goals and recognising the impact of your actions

-- Learning agility – by learning from experience and being able to perform throughout change
+- Learning agility – learning from experience and performing through change

 - Drive – focused energy on things that will make a difference and deliver exceptional results

-- Managing relationships – the ability to be a good communicator and collaborator to get the best from people
+- Managing relationships – having good communication and collaboration skills to get the best from people

 You will be expected to demonstrate the ways in which you possess these qualities and your answers should reflect this.
-Using the STAR method (Situation, Task, Action, Result) to explain how and where you have made use of these competencies in real-life situations will give you an advantage in the application stage.
+Using the STAR method (Situation, Task, Action, Result), explain how and where you showcased these competencies in real-life situations.
+This will give you an advantage in the application stage.